 GIMET Students and Trainees are free to withdraw from a course they were enrolled, at any stage of the course.
 GIMET will take into consideration all withdrawal requests with no discrimination.

-To withdraw from a course, the student/trainee needs to send an email to:
+To withdraw from a course, the trainee needs to send an email to:

-The subject and the content of the e-mail should contain withdrawal references and motivation, at the extent the withdrawing student/trainee considers.
-The GIMET MD assumes to answer the withdrawal email within two working days.
-The GIMET MD answer is to be transmitted in writing, by e-mail, in reply to the withdrawing e-mail message.
+The subject and the content of the e-mail should contain withdrawal references and motivation, at the extent the withdrawing trainee considers.
+The GIMET Managing Director assumes to answer the withdrawal email within two working days.
+The GIMET MD’s answer is to be transmitted in writing, by e-mail, in reply to the withdrawing e-mail message.

 Refund a course fee

 - For online courses: Students/Trainees that started an online course on GIMET online platform by logging in the GIMET online platform are not entitled to receive compensations or refund for the respective online course.
 However, trainees that, for any reason, after paying the course fee, have not logged in the e-learning platform at all and apply for withdrawal and refund, are entitled to receive 90% of the course fee.
 In such cases, GIMET is entitled to retain 10% of the course fee to cover advertising, recruitment, as well as employment of technical systems and administrative clerk work.